csstree/csstree/docs/supported.md

 ## Properties

-Support for a property means CSSTree has a grammar for such property, so its value can be checked (validated) for complience to spec or browser inplementations (for non-standart properties).
+Support for a property means CSSTree has a grammar for such property, so its value can be checked (validated) for compliance to spec or browser implementations (for non-standard properties).
 The validation doesn't perform on parsing stage and should be done as a separate step using Lexer API.
 In other words any property value can be parsed with default parsing rules, but validation is possible for listed properties only.

 <!-- gen:properties -->